Keep Study Abroad Affordable

 Education abroad programs have varying cost structures.
 While short-term programs may appear to be cheaper at first glance, semester programs may actually provide more value for your money if you consider the per-day cost of going abroad.
 During semester programs students usually earn two to three times more credit and the cost is spread over a longer period of time in country.

 Cost of living varies by location, region, and local currency exchange rates.
-Many large cities in Western Europe have high costs of living, while large cities in Latin America or Africa offer big city experiences with lower costs of living.
+Many large cities in Western Europe have high costs of living, while large cities in Latin America or Africa offer big-city experiences with lower costs of living.
 To save money while studying abroad, consider a program in a non-traditional location or in a smaller city.

 Review Various Program Types

 Penn State Education Abroad offers many different program types with varying cost structures.
 Students studying on exchange programs are charged Penn State tuition and administrative fees; all other costs are paid separately and vary by location.
 Penn State offers an in-state tuition credit to out-of-state students studying abroad on IES, CIEE, and Arcadia programs; however, provider programs bill a program fee in addition to tuition.
 The program fee may include housing, some meals, on-site support, and other program features (e.g., field trips).
-Go to EA program search to learn more about the different types of study abroad programs.
+Go to the Education Abroad program search to learn more about the different types of study abroad programs.

 Research Funding Opportunities